Moldovan language: Discontinuation in Moldova and Ukraine

+On 13 January 2024, Ukrainian newspaper Dumska reported that the Ukrainian Ministry of Education and Science had announced all 16 schools in Odesa Oblast teaching "Moldovan" had dropped the term in favor of Romanian.
+However, Anatol Popescu, president of the Bessarabia National–Cultural Association, reported that in the Romanian school of Utkonosivka (Erdec-Burnu), the term had been replaced with "language of the national minority" instead, protesting against this and against other issues that had been reported regarding the school's intended renaming and reorganization into a high school.

+On 24 December, the Ukrainian Government approved a bill that would propose replacing "Moldovan" with Romanian on Ukraine's new proposed international list in the European Charter for Regional or Minority Languages, which would exclude it from the protected languages in Ukraine.
+The bill would also exclude the Belarusian and Russian languages.
+The bill required examination and approval by the Verkhovna Rada to enter into force.
+According to a BucPress article published on 12 September 2025, the bill was not examined and was considered withdrawn, with Ukraine's Ministry of Culture having announced that it was working to resubmit the bill for examination.
+A similar bill was subsequently submitted to the Verkhovna Rada by the government proposing to remove "Moldovan" and Russian from the list of protected languages, this time keeping Belarusian and also adding Czech, as reported by Adevărul, citing Glavkom, on 12 October.

 Controversy

 The matter of whether or not Moldovan is a separate language continues to be contested politically within and beyond the Republic of Moldova.
 The 1989 Language Law of the Moldavian SSR, which is still in effect in Moldova, according to the Constitution, asserts a "linguistic Moldo-Romanian identity".
-Article 13 of the Moldovan Constitution names it "the national language of the country" (the original uses the phrase limba de stat, which literally means 'the language of the state').
+Article 13 of the Moldovan Constitution used to name it "the national language of the country" (the original uses the phrase limba de stat, which literally means 'the language of the state') until 2023.
+In March 2023 the Parliament of Moldova has approved a law on referring to the national language as Romanian in all legislative texts and the constitution following the 2013 decision of the Constitutional Court of Moldova that gives primacy to the text of the 1991 Declaration of Independence of Moldova that calls the national language Romanian.
+The law was approved by the parliament on 16 March, and the President of Moldova promulgated the law on 22 March.

-In the breakaway region of Transnistria, Moldovan is declared an official language, together with Ukrainian and Russian.
+Moldavian is one of Transnistria's official languages, alongside Ukrainian and Russian.

 Standard Moldovan is widely considered to be identical to standard Romanian.
-Writing about "essential differences", Vasile Stati, supporter of Moldovenism, is obliged to concentrate almost exclusively on lexical rather than grammatical differences.
+Writing about "essential differences", Vasile Stati is obliged to concentrate almost exclusively on lexical rather than grammatical differences.
 Whatever language distinctions may once have existed, these have been decreasing rather than increasing.
 King wrote in 2000 that "in the main, Moldovan in its standard form was more Romanian by the 1980s than at any point in its history".